Jump to navigation

 Colorado’s EVV solution includes multiple point-of-care visit verification technologies, such as mobile phone application, telephonic, and web-portal.
 The State EVV Solution will also include an optional Scheduling Module which allows providers to create client service schedules and a Consumer Directed Suite for use within the Consumer Directed Attendant Support Services (CDASS) program.

-The Department is implementing EVV for all Colorado required services on January 1, 2020.
+The Department is implementing EVV for all Colorado required services in late summer 2020.

 Technical guidance provided by the Centers for Medicare and Medicaid Services (CMS) clarified that any service the state has opted to cover under Home Health authority and services which include an element of Personal Care are also mandated.
 The Department also included services that are similar in nature to mandated services.
 This ensures services are delivered to our members and streamlines requirements for providers.

 Combining implementation streamlines service delivery for members, mitigates confusion among providers who deliver multiple services requiring EVV, alleviates duplicative training requirements, reduces systems costs for providers who employ their own EVV solution, and effectively utilizes Department resources.

 Yes, Home Health agencies providing any of the services listed on our EVV Website must submit EVV.
 Claims without corresponding EVV are subject to audit and denial beginning in late summer 2020.

 Yes, both Consumer Directed Attendant Support Services (CDASS) and In-Home Services and Supports (IHSS) are required to comply with the EVV mandate.

 Facility based services, such as Assisted Living Facilities, Host Homes, and Nursing Facilities, do not require EVV.
 Please note that all Hospice services will require EVV verification regardless of location.

 Telehealth services, including the setup of telehealth in the home by a Home Health agency, is exempt from EVV in Colorado.